Skip to content

 Complex type

-By default, Checkstep provides a standard list of complex types to pick from : profile, post, comment, thread, chat, product, review, reply, profile-fragment, post-fragment, product-fragment.
+By default, Checkstep provides a standard list of complex types to pick from : profile, post, comment, thread, chat, channel, product, review, reply, profile-fragment, post-fragment, product-fragment.

 You can also have your own complex types (please contact the solution team to add them to your account).